-Additional conveyance duties may also be chargeable on the buyer and/or seller in respect of certain significant acquisitions or disposals of shares in property-holding entities beneficially owning (directly or indirectly) residential properties in Singapore where the market value of such residential properties is at least 50% of the total tangible assets of the target entity and its related entities.
+Additional conveyance duties may also be chargeable on the buyer and/or seller in respect of certain significant acquisitions or disposals of shares in property-holding entities beneficially owning (directly or indirectly) residential properties in Singapore where the market value of such residential properties is at least 50 per cent of the total tangible assets of the target entity and its related entities.

-3.1.5 Goods and Services Tax ("GST")
+3.1.5 Goods and services tax

-GST is not payable on a sale of shares.
-However, a purchaser in a Share Sale should ensure that the Singapore company was not previously a member of a GST group as the Singapore company may remain liable for the GST liabilities of other members of the GST group.
-GST may be payable on the sale or transfer of assets in a Business Sale or under a statutory amalgamation.
+Goods and services tax (GST) is not payable on a sale of shares.
+However, a purchaser in a share sale should ensure that the Singapore company was not previously a member of a GST group as the Singapore company may remain liable for the GST liabilities of other members of the GST group.

+GST may be payable on the sale or transfer of assets in a business sale or under a statutory amalgamation.

-If the Business Sale involves the transfer of all or part of a business as a going concern, the sale of the assets may be exempt from GST pursuant to the Goods and Services Tax (Excluded Transactions) Order.
+If the business sale involves the transfer of all or part of a business as a going concern, the sale of the assets may be exempt from GST pursuant to the Goods and Services Tax (Excluded Transactions) Order.